kyma-project/kyma/docs/kyma/03-01-components.md

 ## Console

 The Console is a web-based administrative UI for Kyma.
 It uses the [Luigi framework](https://github.com/SAP/luigi) to allow you to seamlessly extend the UI content with custom micro frontends.
-A backend service which provides an API for all views of the Console UI is the Console Backend Service.
+The Console has a dedicated backend service, Console Backend Service, which provides an API tailor-made to each view of the Console UI.

 ## Asset Store

 The Asset Store is a flexible, scalable, multi-cloud, and location-independent Kubernetes-native solution for storing assets, such as documents, files, images, API specifications, and client-side applications.
-Its main components are Asset and Bucket custom resources (CRs), Asset and Bucket Controllers, and Minio Gateway as a default storage solution.
-The Asset Store also allows you to use optional services, such as Validation, Mutation, and Metadata Services.
+The Asset Store consists of Minio and custom resources.
+The custom resources are managed by a controller that communicates through Minio Gateway with external cloud providers.

 ## Headless CMS

-The Headless CMS is a new kind of Content Management Systems (CMS) that provides a way of storing and managing raw content, and exposing it through an API.
-It only ensures a database backend without providing a display layer.
-In Kyma, the Headless CMS allows you to upload multiple and grouped data for a given documentation topic and store them as Asset CRs in Minio buckets.
+The Headless CMS is a Kubernetes native Content Management Systems (CMS) that provides a way of storing and managing raw content, and exposing it through an API.
+The Headless CMS is an abstraction on top of the Asset Store which provides a data layer.
+The Headless CMS has no dedicated presentation layer but it is integrated with the Console UI that consumes content stored using Headless CMS.

 ## Compass